paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 (1) has been employed currently for a continuous period of at least 12 months; and

 (2) is involuntarily separated from the service, not by removal for cause on charges of misconduct, delinquency, or inefficiency;
 is entitled to be paid severance pay in regular pay periods by the agency from which separated.
 However, the Director of the Administrative Office of the United States Courts may prescribe regulations to effect the application and operation of this section to the agencies specified in subsection (a)(1)(E) of this section.
 The Architect of the Capitol may prescribe regulations to effect the application and operation of this section to the agency specified in subsection (a)(1)(F) of this section.
-The Public Printer may prescribe regulations to effect the application and operation of this section to the agency specified in subsection (a)(1)(C) of this section.
+The Director of the Government Publishing Office may prescribe regulations to effect the application and operation of this section to the agency specified in subsection (a)(1)(C) of this section.

 **(c)** Severance pay consists of—